Sage/carbon/rfcs/text/semantic-release.md

 communicate the features that each release brings.
 The changelog will include the `TYPE`, `SCOPE` and `DESCRIPTION`, it will not include the `BODY` but it will include a link to the relevant pull request.

+## Maintenance Releases
+The beta version of [`semantic-release`](https://github.com/semantic-release/semantic-release) includes extensive support for publishing a maintenance release.
+There is a [detailed walk through](https://github.com/semantic-release/semantic-release/blob/916c2685c57f3490fb1e50afbf72ea8dce11e188/docs/recipes/maintenance-releases.md) outlining many scenarios.

+This functionality is not available in the latest stable release, however the beta has been evolving for in excess of a year.

 # Drawbacks
 - There is a learning curve to this new process